 When thinking about these possibilities, Assata Shakur puts it perfectly: “It is our duty to fight for our freedom.
 It is our duty to win.
 We must love each other and support each other.
 We have nothing to lose but our chains.”

-So this October, we are launching #NUSDecoloniseEducation.
-This launch will offer several opportunities to discuss, as a community, what decolonisation means for us.
+So, in October 2020, we launched #NUSDecoloniseEducation.
+This launch offered several opportunities to discuss, as a community, what decolonisation means for us.
 From this, in this academic year, we will organise many opportunities to learn and grow together, so we can imagine and create learning spaces free from racism, colonialism and imperialism.

 Support our work.
 Sign up to our mailing-list